8 Extending the Linear Model

 With just linear and generalized linear models, we have a very solid foundation for modeling, and we’ve seen how there is a notable amount we can do with a conceptually simple approach.
 We’ve also seen how we can extend the linear model to handle different types of target distributions to help us understand and make some inferences about the relationships between our features and target.

-In this chapter, we’ll push our linear models even further with what are still common modeling tools, and useful approaches to have at your disposal.
-These particular methods are also good examples of how we can think about our data and approach in different ways, and can serve as a good starting point for even more techniques you may want to explore in the future.
-A thread that binds these techniques together is the ability to use a linear model to explore nonlinear relationships!
+In this chapter, we will extend our linear models with additional common and valuable modeling tools.
+These methods provide good examples of how we can think about our data and modeling approach in different ways, and they can serve as a foundation for exploring more advanced techniques in the future.
+A thread that binds these techniques together is the ability to use a linear model to investigate explicitly nonlinear relationships!

-• The linear and generalized linear models are great and powerful starting points for modeling, but there’s even more we can do!
+• The standard and generalized linear models are great and powerful starting points for modeling, but there’s even more we can do!

-• While these seem like different approaches, we can still use our linear model concepts and approach at the core, take similar estimation steps, and even have similar, albeit more, interpretation.
+• While these seem like different approaches, we can still use our linear model concepts and approach at the core, take similar estimation steps, and even have similar interpretation.
+However, we’ll have even more results to explore and interpret.

 The linear model is a great starting point for modeling.
 It is a simple approach that can be used to model a wide variety of relationships between features and targets, and it’s also a great way to get a feel for how to think about modeling.
-But linear and generalized models are just the starting point, and the models depicted here are very common extensions used in a variety of disciplines and industries.
-More generally, the following techniques allow for nonlinear relationships will still employing a linear model approach.
-This is a very powerful combination, and it’s good to be aware of these tools.
+But linear and generalized models are just the beginning, and the models depicted here are common extensions used in a variety of disciplines and industries.
+More generally, the following techniques allow for nonlinear relationships while still employing a linear model approach.
+This is a very powerful tool to have in your toolkit, and it’s a great way to start thinking about how to model more complex relationships in your data.

-While these models are extensions of the linear model, they are not necessarily more complex conceptually.
+While these models are extensions of the linear model, they are not significantly more complicated in terms of how they are implemented or how they are interpreted.
 However, like anything new, it can take a bit more effort to understand.
-You likely want to be fairly comfortable with standard linear models at least before you start to explore these extensions.
+You likely want to be comfortable with standard linear models at least before you start to explore these extensions.

 Things can be quite complex in a typical model with multiple features, but just adding features may not be enough to capture the complexity of the relationships between features and target.
 Sometimes, we need to consider how features interact with each other to better understand how they correlate with the target.
 A common way to add complexity in linear models is through interactions.
 This is where we allow the effect of a feature to vary depending on the values of another feature, or even itself!

 With that in mind, let’s explore how we can add interactions to our models.
-Going with our first example, let’s see how having kids impacts the relationship between genre and rating.
+Going with one of our examples, let’s see how having kids impacts the relationship between genre and rating.
 We’ll start with a standard linear model, and then add an interaction term.
 Using a formula approach makes it very straightforward to add an interaction term.
 We just need to add a : between the two features we want to interact, or a * to denote both main effects and the interaction.
+As elsewhere, we present simplified results in the next table.

 model_interaction = lm(rating ~ children_in_home * genre, data = df_reviews)